 Looking at the photo and decide which aspects or details are the essential.
 Another way of thinking about this is to decide what are the minimum amount of details needed to create the impression or appearance of the jaguar?

-I consider the shape or outline of the body essential.
+- The shape or outline of the body essential.

 Obviously, I did not add color to my version of the artwork, but if you want to add a touch of color to yours please do so.
 Just be safe about it and add the color after you are completely done burning.